harikrishnan-kp/Learn-C/C build process.md

 * #include<stdio.h> is missing instead we see lots of code.
 So header files have been expanded and included in our source file.
 ## 2. Compiling

-The next step is to compile filename.i and produce an; intermediate compiled output file filename.s.
+The next step is to compile filename.i and produce an intermediate compiled output file filename.s.
 This file is in assembly-level instructions.
 Let’s see through this file using $nano filename.s  terminal command.

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20230406112833/c-compilation-assembly-code.webp">